-Name, address (1) and age Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Mitch Goldstein (52) Vice President 2016 Mr. Goldstein is a Partner and Co-Head of the Ares Credit Group and a member of the Management Committee of Ares Management, L.P. ("Ares Management").
-He additionally serves as Co-President of ARCC, Vice President of ACSF.
+Name, Address (1) and Year of Birth Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Greg Schill 1981 Vice President 2016 Mr. Schill is Senior Managing Director of CION Investment Group, LLC.
+Prior to this, he served as Managing Director since 2012.
+Mr. Schill joined CION in 2001.
+Mitch Goldstein 1967 Vice President 2016 Mr. Goldstein is a Partner and Co-Head of the Ares Credit Group and a member of the Management Committee of Ares Management L.P. ("Ares Management").
+He additionally serves as Co-President of ARCC.
 He is a member of the Ares Credit Group's U.S. Direct Lending and Commercial Finance Investment Committees and Ivy Hill Asset Management Investment Committee.
 Mr. Goldstein joined Ares Management in 2005.
-Greg Margolies (52) Vice President 2016 Mr. Margolies is a Partner in the Ares Credit Group, the Head of Markets for Ares Management LLC, and a member of the Management Committee of Ares Management.
-Additionally, Mr. Margolies serves as a member of the Ares Credit Group's U.S. Liquid Credit and Global Structured Credit Investment Committees, the ARDC Investment Committee and the Ares Private Equity Group's Special Situations Funds Investment Committee.
+Greg Margolies 1966 Vice President 2016 Mr. Margolies is a Partner in the Ares Credit Group, the Head of Markets for Ares Management LLC and a member of the Management Committee of Ares Management.
+Additionally, Mr. Margolies serves as a member of the Ares Credit Group's U.S. Liquid Credit and Global Structured Credit Investment Committees, the Ares Dynamic Credit Allocation Fund, Inc. ("ARDC") Investment Committee and the Ares Private Equity Group's Special Situations Funds Investment Committee.
 Mr. Margolies joined Ares in 2009.
-Penni F. Roll (53) Treasurer 2016 Ms. Roll is a Partner and the Chief Financial Officer of the Ares Credit Group.
-She also serves as the Chief Financial Officer of ARCC and ACSF and is Treasurer of ARDC.
+Penni F. Roll 1965 Treasurer Chief Financial Officer 2019 2016 - 2019 Ms. Roll is a Partner and the Chief Financial Officer of the Ares Credit Group.
+She also serves as the Chief Financial Officer of Ares Capital Corporation (NASDAQ:ARCC).
 She may additionally from time to time serve as an officer, director or principal of entities affiliated with Ares Management or of investment funds managed by Ares Management and its affiliates.
-B-21